G1ANT-Robot/G1ANT.Addon/G1ANT.Addon.Ocr.Google/G1ANT.Addon.Ocr.Google/Commands/OcrGoogleFindPointCommand.md

 ## Example

-In this example the robot opens an image in Chrome, searches for word “alice” in this image and displays its coordinates in a dialog box:
+In this example the robot opens an image in Chrome, searches for a word “alice” in this image and displays its coordinates in a dialog box:

 ```G1ANT
 ♥googleLogin = Provide your Google Cloud credential here